From optometrist to nurse: a guide to eye health roles

 The right time

-Populations continue to grow, yet it takes time to train eye health staff.
+Populations continue to grow, yet it can take many years to train eye health staff.

 We help to develop the skills of mid-level eye health staff so work can be distributed between more people.